emma-sax4/emmasax4.info/.github/STRUCTURE_OF_THIS_PROJECT.md

 The first index blog page we paginate is `_pages/blog.md`.
 The front matter of this file is sort of repetitive, but by specifying titles and URLs, we are able to have more flexibility with our directory structure.

-In addition to that page, we also paginate the `tag` and `category`/collection filtered pages.
-We specify these blog pages in its own directory, titled `_pages/blog/`, where each `tag` and `category`/collection needs to have its own page.
+In addition to that page, we also paginate the `tag` and `category` filtered pages.
+We specify these blog pages in its own directory, titled `_pages/blog/`, where each `tag` and `category` needs to have its own page.
 A `tag` should be one word, and should not require camelcase or capitalization, ex: `"tag1"` or `"tag"`.
 An example would be `_pages/blog/tag1.md`.

 For a tag, the front matter should look like this:
 ```yml